electric-sql/pglite/docs/docs/api.md

 PGlite and Postgres extensions are loaded into a PGLite instance on start, and can include both a WASM build of a Postgres extension and/or a PGlite client plugin.

 The `options.extensions` parameter is an object of `namespace: extension` parings.
-The namespace if used to expose the PGlite client plugin included in the extension.
+The namespace is used to expose the PGlite client plugin included in the extension.
 An example of this is the [live queries](./live-queries.md) extension.

 ```ts
 import { PGlite } from "@electric-sql/pglite";